7 Key UI Design Principles for Multilingual Apps

 Moreover, to represent languages, use locale names instead of national flags.
 For example, if your website is for Spanish speakers in the United States, you can mark it as Español (Estados Unidos).

 “Internationalization” is a term that refers to the process by which you prepare your product for localization.
-In a mobile app or a multilingual website, it means spending time and resources to restructure your codebase so that your product is ready.
+In a mobile app or a global website, it means spending time and resources to restructure your codebase so that your product is ready.

 One challenge of internationalization is to get the encoding correct.
 Languages such as English and Spanish are single-byte and generally wouldn’t have any problem appearing in a browser.
 However, for languages like Chinese, Korean and Arabic, you need to make sure your coding structure is well configured to maintain these language characters (e.g., encode with UTF-8); otherwise, these “double-byte” languages won’t show correctly in your app.